bojanpejkovic/apijx/README.md

 Which brings you to the next section:

-# Using routes on FRONT-END:
+# Using routes on front-end:

 How to use routes in your project.